About the Program

 Courses in the 2018 Paris Study Abroad Program are part of the regular offerings of member institutions; therefore, students may apply for loans or grants for which they would normally be eligible.
 Students should apply for financial aid at the campus where they are registering for courses.
 Campus representatives will assist students in obtaining information about financial aid.
 Students must meet all campus requirements in applying for financial aid.

 Students should plan to budget a minimum of $1,400 for extra meals, entrance tickets, evening entertainment, travel, and shopping.
 Some course excursions might involve additional fees; course instructors will inform students if such fees apply at the mandatory student orientation on May 12.

 All costs are subject to change because of unanticipated increases in airfares or other program elements or fluctuations in monetary exchange rates.
 The European Council will make every effort to keep program costs as advertised and will inform prospective participants of any changes as they occur.

 |March 2, 2018||Application form and $300 non-refundable program deposit due|

 |April 7, 2018||Final payment of $2450 due|

 Program deposits and other payments are applied toward required advances, purchase of airline tickets and other costs related to the program.
 Note that the $300 program deposit is non-refundable and covers processing and reservation fees; the program deposit can not be transferred to a subsequent year.

-- April 14th– There is an all-day *mandatory* student orientation in Macon at Middle GeoRgia State College.
+- May 12th– There is an all-day*Mandatory* student orientation in Macon at Middle Georgia State College.
 This meeting starts at 9am and is over at 4pm.
 Students who fail to attend will be penalized by dropping the final grades for study abroad courses by an entire letter; if you receive an “A” in the course, the grade of “B” will be submitted to your home institution as your final grade.